clickataxi/api-documentation/index.md

 ### <a id="lookup_companies"></a> GET /companies/lookup

-Requests address and taxi company on a given location.
+Requests address, taxi company and address formats for a given location.

 #### Request parameters